 While on the surface reading glasses and computer glasses appear very similar, their specific purposes are different.
 This doesn’t mean the two are mutually exclusive.
 It’s possible to have the benefits of reading glasses and computer glasses in one lens.

-Below, we lay out the differences between reading glasses and computer glasses, and explain why you don’t have to settle for just one of them.
+Below, we lay out the differences between reading glasses and computer glasses, and explain why you don’t have to settle for just one of them for your eyeglasses.

 What are reading glasses?